KwangYong/SpringBoot-Redis/README.md

 # spring_boot_redis

-This is Spring-Boot, Redis(NoSQL) default Setting Project
+This is Spring-Boot, Redis(NoSQL) example setting project

 Have a GoodDay!